Optimal Spatial Sampling via Information Theory

 Implementation

 The system implements six sampling strategies for comparison: random, stratified, multiscale, oracle (full-information upper bound), adaptive entropy maximization (AdSEMES), and regular grid.
-Three reconstruction methods recover the full field from sparse observations: nearest neighbor interpolation, kriging, and entropy-weighted reconstruction.
-Synthetic field generation covers multiple geological patterns — single channels, branching systems, and multi-channel configurations.
-Performance is evaluated through SNR, classification accuracy, and resolvability capacity metrics that quantify how well each strategy recovers the true underlying geology.
+A Gaussian spatial penalty function H_penalized(i’) = H(i’) * (1 - alpha * exp(-d^2 / (2R^2))) prevents the locality trap where greedy selection clusters samples in one region, and a hybrid two-phase approach seeds stratified samples for minimum coverage before running the adaptive phase.
+Three reconstruction methods recover the full field from sparse observations: nearest neighbor interpolation, indicator kriging (solving the kriging system Cw = c with exponential variogram), and entropy-weighted inverse-distance reconstruction.
+Synthetic field generation covers multiple geological patterns – single channels, branching systems, and multi-channel configurations.
+Performance is evaluated through SNR (dB), classification accuracy, and resolvability capacity C_k = I(f*_k)/H(X) that quantifies the fraction of total field uncertainty resolved after k measurements.

 Origin and modernization